Trust and Will Moduleadmin2020-09-09T21:57:36+00:00

 Client Correspondence (incorporating your letterhead) including: Representation Letter (fee confirmation); Transmittal Letters (draft or originals); Sign and Return Letter; “FYI” Letter; Trust or Will Instruction Letter (“closing letter”); “CYA” letters for funding and holding original documents; Conflict Waiver for married clients.

 Does not require extensive estate planning background (particularly for a single client).

-Completely state specific; single program allows the production of state specific documents for all states (except Louisiana) and Washington, DC, based on the state of residence of the client.
+Completely state specific; single program allows the production of state specific documents for all states (except Louisiana and including Washington, DC) based on the state of residence of the client.

-Program allows different attorneys/support staff to prepare documents for same client using common answer file.
+Program allows different attorneys/support staff to prepare documents for same client using a common answer file.